 Initial Assessment of Competencies (IAC)

 During the first weeks of the training program, the intern completes, in consultation with his/her supervisors, an Initial Assessment of Competencies.
-This assessment identifies the intern’s experience and reported level of competence at entry in terms specifically anchored to the CHAC Psychology Internship Competency Benchmarks, and is completed using the Evaluation of Progress in Internship form.
+This assessment identifies the intern’s experience and reported level of competence at entry in terms of Profession Wide Competencies and Program Specific Competencies.
 The initial assessment helps identify specific clinical competency domains where an intern needs more training, experience or confidence.

 Individual Training Contract (ITC)

 The Individual Training Contract is developed using the Initial Assessment and information gained during orientation about training expectations and opportunities.
 In the training contract, the intern and his/her supervisor define action plans to address specific competency areas that should be a focus for development.
 The intern also uses this form to list specific competency areas on which he/she may want to obtain extra supervision or training opportunities during the year.
 The training contract identifies primary and delegated supervisors, and lists responsibilities and expectations for the training year.
-The training contract is completed during orientation, attached to signed copies of the Supervision Agreement Form required by the California Board of Psychology and kept on file.
+The contract is kept with signed copies of the Supervision Agreement Form required by the California Board of Psychology and secured in the intern’s file.